 The big differentiator wasn’t solely under the hood, but also in the automatic transmissions: The Sequoia had six speeds, the Armada seven, and the Tahoe and Expedition both had 10-speed transmissions developed jointly by Ford and GM.

-Nothing about the Sequoia stood out when it came to towing.
-While it's available with a towing package with a more aggressive axle ratio like the others, the TRD Sport model we tested didn't have one.
+Nothing about the Sequoia stood out when it came to towing and towing capacity.
+While it’s available with a towing package with a more aggressive axle ratio like the others, the TRD Sport model we tested didn’t have one.
 It can do the job, but not as well as the others.
-Adding an integrated trailer brake controller instead of the aftermarket controller we used and the higher numeric axle ratio that comes with a towing package might have helped it tow better, but that axle ratio would likely have hurt it when it came to fuel economy, where it already placed last.
+Adding an integrated trailer brake controller instead of the aftermarket controller we used and the higher numeric axle ratio that comes with a towing package might have helped it tow better, but that axle ratio would likely have hurt the vehicle when it came to fuel economy, where it already placed last.

 Williams noted that engaging Tow/Haul mode in the Sequoia only prevented use of the 6th gear instead of the more intelligent throttle mapping and altered shift points of others in the test.
 He also noted that the Armada’s powertrain was working extra hard to tow, while Bragman pointed out that when the transmission kicked down to a lower gear, the Armada’s seven-speed felt “pretty violent” on steeper grades.
 Neither engine felt particularly strong when towing, but each felt capable if slightly unwilling, like asking a teenager to clean their room.

-Bragman praised the power delivery and "endless torque" of the EcoBoost V-6 despite its being the smallest engine of the test and having the fewest cylinders.
+Bragman praised the power delivery and “endless torque” of the EcoBoost V-6’s towing capacity despite its being the smallest engine of the test and having the fewest cylinders.
 He also noted, and the rest of the judges agreed, that it felt like the Expedition was capable of towing twice the weight with ease.

-Whatever intelligence the Tahoe's transmission lacked, it made up for with sheer power from its massive V-8.
-The highest horsepower rating and second-highest torque rating made it always ready to jump off the line even when laden with a 3,500-pound trailer.
+Whatever intelligence the Tahoe’s transmission lacked, it made up for with sheer towing capacity power from its massive V-8.
+The highest horsepower rating and second-highest torque ft-lbs rating made it always ready to jump off the line even when laden with a 3,500-pound trailer.